Bios-Marcel/cordless/README.md

 ### Configuration

 Cordless doesn't need anything besides your Discord token.
+The application will ask you to input the token in case it can't be found.

 In order to retrieve your token, simply follow the steps in the graphic below:

 ![Steps to retrieve discord token - by ripcord](https://cancel.fm/ripcord/static/app_misc/discord_token_howto_en-US.png)

-After retrieving the token, you have to insert it into the `Token` field of your configuration file.
+After retrieving the token, you have to insert it into the input prompt.

+Alternative, you can manually insert it into your configuration file.
 In order to find the location of the configuration file, simply run cordless via your terminal and check the output, as it will tell you, where its configuration file lies.